John Kear: Wales

 On 16 July 2014 Kear succeeded Iestyn Harris as head coach of Wales, a role he undertook alongside his position at Batley and subsequently at Bradford Bulls.
 His first game was against Scotland in the 2014 European Cup.
 Wales lost the opening game by a score of 42–18.
 After the 2014 European Cup event, his Welsh team took on Scotland again in the opening match of the 2015 Tournament.
 John's team earned their first ever victory after a spree of 12 consecutive defeats which began back in 2011.
 Wales went on to be unbeaten in the tournament resulting in them winning their first European Cup tournament since 2010.
 The following year, he was required to make Wales qualify for the 2017 Rugby League World Cup via the European qualifiers.
 In the opening game at Llanelli, Wales thrashed Serbia by 50 points.

 He coached the Wales 9s squad at the 2019 Rugby League World Cup 9s.

 Kear coached Wales at the 2021 Rugby League World Cup where they lost all three group stage matches.

+Kear left the Wales head coach job in July 2025.